Telenor Pakistan: 5G Trials

-On 13 March 2020, Telenor had successfully conducted 5G Trials, achieving connectivity speeds in excess of 1.5Gbit/s.
+On 13 March 2020, Telenor successfully conducted 5G trials, achieving connectivity speeds in excess of 1.5 Gbit/s.
 This also marked 15 years of its operation in Pakistan.

 Easypaisa

 In 2008, Telenor acquired majority shares of Tameer Microfinance Bank Limited for its mobile financial services project.
 They named the branchless banking service "Easypaisa" and launched it in October 2009.
 Easypaisa was Pakistan's first branchless banking deployment.
-Later 'Mobile Wallet' was introduced where normal Telenor Pakistan subscribers could now open a mobile account and make transactions themselves using their cellphones.
+Later 'Mobile Wallet' was introduced where normal Telenor Pakistan subscribers could open a mobile account and make transactions themselves using their cellphones.
 Easypaisa was cited by CNN as the "model to follow" in launching mobile banking services.

 Easypaisa is Pakistan's first and largest mobile money service and third largest in the world (according to CGAP), catering to over 18 million customers.
 It currently has over 75,000 agents across Pakistan.
 In October 2014 Telenor Easypaisa introduced several types of accounts at different levels.

 Tameer Bank was acquired by Telenor Group in 2016 to become Telenor Microfinance Bank and Easypaisa became a part of the bank.
-ANT Financial Group which owns the global payment platform Alipay, acquired 45% stake in Telenor Bank for $184.5m in March, 2018.
+ANT Financial Group which owns the global payment platform Alipay, acquired 45% stake in Telenor Bank for $184.5m in March 2018.

-Digital ecosystem

-Telenor Pakistan started off as a cellular service provider in 2005, but has diversified its offerings.
-Telenor Pakistan offers a number of 4G-enabled handsets including Telenor Infinity E3, Telenor Infinity E2 and Telenor Infinity A2.
-The company also provides its customers branded mobile handsets from Samsung and Motorola, in addition to 4G MiFi and 4G Wingle and 3G broadband devices such as 3G Wingle.
-The company launched Digital Customer TouchPoints in the form of kiosks.

-Telenor Velocity is Pakistan's first telco-led accelerator.

-Telenor Pakistan has entered into partnerships with various stakeholders.
-Telenor Pakistan collaborated with UNICEF to implement digital birth registration through cellular devices.
-Telenor Pakistan has collaborated with the government on various initiatives that include rehabilitation of middle level public schools in Punjab, establishing an Open Mind Pakistan Assistive Technology Training Center to assist people with disabilities, and creating services to support the agriculture sector through its Connected Agriculture Platform for Punjab (CAPP) and Khushaal Zamindaar ("prosperous landlord") programs to facilitate farmers to improve yields & alert farmers to unfavorable weather conditions.